ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ## Task Configuration {#task-configuration}

-Prior to the start of execution of the protocol, each participant must agree on the configuration for each task.
+A task centers around evaluation of a specific Verifiable Distributed Aggregation Function (VDAF, see [VDAF]) over a set of client inputs.
+The VDAF determines the type of input measurements and the type of the output.
+It also determines how many aggregators are involved and the maximum number of rounds of communication among the aggregators that are required to verify the output's validity.
+Prior to the start of execution of the protocol, each participant must agree on the configuration parameters for the task.
 A task is uniquely identified by its task ID:

 ~~~
 opaque TaskId[32];
 ~~~

-A `TaskId` is a globally unique sequence of bytes.
+A `TaskId` is a unique identifier for a specific task among a set of tasks.
 It is RECOMMENDED that this be set to a random string output by a cryptographically secure pseudorandom number generator.
 Each task has the following parameters associated with it:

 * `aggregator_endpoints`: A list of URLs relative to which an aggregator's API endpoints can be found.
 Each endpoint's list MUST be in the same order.
 The